silica47/pong/README.md

 # PONG
->A simple pong game written in Lua using the Love2D framework that comes with an inbuilt bot
+>A simple pong game written in Lua using the Love2D framework.
+It comes with an inbuilt bot

 ***